The ultimate budget travel guide for Transylvania, Romania – A gorgeous area of Eastern Europe!

 I’m here to answer any potential questions you may have before traveling to Transylvania Romania.

-Wondering how to travel to Transylvania?
-Wondering how to explore Transylvania on a budget?
+How do you get to Transylvania?
+How do you explore Transylvania on a budget?

 In this ultimate Transylvania budget travel guide, I’ll list some tips for how to travel around Transylvania, and include all the best places to visit.

 Hopefully, this article inspires more people to travel to Romania!